EXCITED-CO2/workshop_tutorial/book/intro.md

 The aim is for the concepts covered during the workshop to open the discussion on openess and reproducibility with the community and to introduce researchers to some useful tools and concepts that can be transfered to their research.

 # Working with modern (cloud) data formats
-Geospatial data is experiencing exponential growth in both size and complexity.
-As a result, traditional data access methods, such as file downloads, have become increasingly impractical for achieving scientific objectives.
-With the limitations of these older methods becoming more apparent, cloud-optimized geospatial formats present a much-needed solution.
+Geospatial data are becoming increasingly large and complex and as a result, downloading data has become increasingly impractical.
+Cloud-optimized geospatial formats present an alternative to downloading data, that is more efficient, flexible and scalable.
+Additionally, it allows the user to more easily download subsets of data, rather than the entire dataset.

-Cloud optimization enables efficient, on-the-fly access to geospatial data.
 An overwiew of the common formats and the advantages of cloud-optimised formats can be found [here](https://guide.cloudnativegeo.org/)

 ## Zarr
 Currently, many datasets, such as FLUXNET are stored in CSV or netcdf/hdf5 formats, which need to be downloaded by the user from a database requiring an account.
 This process can be quite time consuming and make it difficult to replicate research if the version, variables used etc are not adequately documented.